Rocktype Sandstone (soft)

-The stakes at the moment are in pretty good condition.
 Traversing round the quarry proves a pretty interesting problem, but should only be attempted in dry weather.
-The main wall does not dry very quickly, but the other wall on the left faces the sun and therefore dries pretty quickly, but is not advisable to go after rain.
-For those who care the Quarry is owned by the National trust, not the council!
-ENJOY.
+The main (West-facing) wall does not dry very quickly, but the other wall on the left (South Slabs) faces the sun and therefore dries pretty quickly, but is not advisable to go after rain.

-The quarry is in fact owned by the local authority this can be clarified by visiting the ranger in Royden park.
+Update: 21/08/10: The quarry is owned by the local authority.
+This can be clarified by visiting the ranger in Royden park.
 He will show you the map of area and the boundaries of national trust area.
 The quarry being very close to national trust border, that may be where the confusion lies.
-A date is being decided in the next couple of weeks for meeting for all local climbers to attend and get there thoughts and ideas expressed. will post date

 Take the A540 NW from Heswall for 3mi, then R onto the B5140 towards Frankby.
 After 0.7mi at a junction by a pub turn R onto a smaller road to Irby Hill.
 The crag is on the R after 400m; take the footpath through a large wooden gate and up a lane to the foot of the quarry, upon entry the main wall is dead ahead and there is a smaller wall to the left hand side.

 Best/biggest car parking is the large layby next to the Irby Cricket Club ground on Mill Hill Road.
 From here, a footpath cuts West through woodland for 200m to Sandy Lane.
 Follow Sandy Lane down hill to the last house and then take right-hand footpath North to enter the quarry.